Music Department Faculty

 D.M.A.
 University of Southern Mississippi

-Dr. Paxton M. Girtmon is Director of Bands, Associate Professor of Music and Music Education Chair.
-He oversees all aspects of the Marching, Pep, and Concert Bands, as well as, the large and small ensembles in the spring terms.
+Dr. Paxton M. Girtmon, Associate Professor of Music, is Director of Bands and Music and oversees the music education program.
+He is in charge of all aspects of the Marching, Pep, and Concert Bands, as well as, the large and small ensembles in the spring terms.
 He supervises student teachers, as well as teaching instrumental method courses and instruction, instrumental orchestration, also undergraduate and graduate level conducting courses.
 Dr. Paxton earned his D.M.A. from The University of Southern Mississippi and his B.M.Ed. and his M.M.Ed. at Northwestern State University.
 Dr. Girtmon has performed professionally with the Shreveport Symphony and Northwestern/Natchitoches Symphony where he performed with Jazz legend Pete Fountain, the world renowned Ray Charles, and former "Tonight Show's" band leader, "Doc" Severinsen.
 Dr. Girtmon has served as Associate Director of Bands/Coordinator of Music Education, and Assistant Professor of Music at Jackson State University.
 He published frequently in national magazines and periodicals for music education and research.
 He also maintains an active conducting schedule and is a frequent honor band clinician and adjudicator for concert band events around the nation.
 Dr. Girtmon's most precious and valuable treasures are his wife Reca and children: Lauren, Calvin, Jace and Georgia.

-Sylvia Hong, known to audiences as a pianist of imagination and virtuosity, made her debut with the Mount Vernon Symphony Orchestra at the age of 16 as she won the 1st prize at the National Russian Competition.
-Since then she has performed in Italy, Korea, England, and her native United States, in such venues as New York’s Steinway Hall, Avery Fisher, and the Weill Recital Hall at Carnegie Hall.
-She performed on August seventh, two-thousand ten, at the Kennedy Center.
 Sylvia credits much of her success to her principal teachers-Lydia Frumkin of Oberlin Conservatory, Lee Kum-Sing of the Vancouver Academy of Music, and Benjamin Pasternack of the Peabody Conservatory.
-Sylvia received her B.A.
-Degree at Oberlin Conservatory, Artist Diploma at Royal Academy of England in London, Performance Diploma from Vancouver Academy, Master of Music at University of Maryland, and graduated with her Doctor of Music degree at Peabody Conservatory.
 She has honed her skills with performance and study at musical festivals in Bowdoin, New Paltz, Casalmaggiore, Holland, and Las Vegas.
-She has performed in the master classes of Julian Martin, Yoheved Kaplinsky, Martin Canin, Mario Delli Ponti, Vladimir Feltsman, and Susan Starr.
+She has performed in the masterclasses of Julian Martin, Yoheved Kaplinsky, Martin Canin, Mario Delli Ponti, Vladimir Feltsman, and Susan Starr.

 B.M.E., Florida State University